Where to Source Information about Adoptions in NSW

 In addition to the Department of Communities and Justice, there are multiple not-for-profit organisations in NSW that manage and deal with adoptions.
 Examples include Barnardos, Anglicare, and Family Spirit Adoption Services.
 Those organisations act as accredited agents for the government relating to the placement of children in foster care, and in some circumstances, the adoption of those children.
 Their websites and organisations are a useful resource for information as to the timelines and process involved of adoptions in NSW.

-3. Adopting a child from overseas – If you are attempting to adopt a child from overseas that is not known to you via a friend or a relative, those adoptions are handled by the Australian Federal Government, or Intercountry Adoption Australia.
+3. Adopting a child from overseas – If you are attempting to adopt a child from overseas that is not known to you via a friend or a relative, those adoptions are handled by the Australian Federal Government, or Intercountry Adoption Australia, with assistance from central authorities from Australia States and Territories.
 The Australian government actively works to negotiate agreements and schemes with other countries relating to the adoption of children.
 It is important to be aware that there are limited countries participating in those schemes at any one time, and there are waitlists and other restrictions that vary from country to country.
+The central authority from your relevant state/territory is a useful first point of contact, to provide you with help and advice about that process.

-If you wish to adopt a child from overseas that is known to you, you may be able to deal with that process privately.
+If you wish to adopt a child from overseas that is known to you, you may be able to deal with that process using a private legal representative, who can assist you in liaising with the relevant local and international government agencies (which is necessary for such an adoption to proceed).
 Parties can apply directly to the Supreme Court of NSW for adoption orders relating to children that qualify as a relative, provided all of the legal forms and documents are submitted.
-It is important to note, however, that if there are any issues with that process, there can be serious implications that relate to that child’s eligibility for residency or citizenship in Australia.
+It is important to note, that if there are any issues with that process, there can be serious implications that relate to that child’s eligibility for residency or citizenship in Australia.
 As such, it is recommended that you get advice from an adoption and/or immigration lawyer before proceeding (and well in advance of any decisions about travel).

 Adoption is an important and rewarding process for families and is in no way inaccessible in NSW.
 Whilst it is daunting to make preliminary enquiries, there is information available to assist you, whether or not you choose to proceed with that process based on the needs of your family.
 If the adoption of a child in NSW is something that you are considering, and you feel that you would benefit from further particulars and legal advice relating to that process, please do not hesitate to contact one of our adoption lawyers in Coleman Greig’s Family Law team today, who would be more than happy to assist you.